Educator Burnout Therapy in Olathe & Online Across Kansas

-At Root & Rise Counseling, I offer therapy for educators who are burned out, anxious, and carrying far more than their job description ever included.
+At Root & Rise Counseling, I offer therapy for educators who are burned out, anxious, and carrying far more than they ever imagined their job description would include.

 As a former educator, I understand the realities of teaching — the emotional labor, the constant decision-making, and how difficult it can be to truly disconnect at the end of the day.
-My work with teachers is informed not only by Cognitive Behavioral Therapy (CBT) and Dialectical Behavior Therapy (DBT), but also by firsthand experience within the education system.
+My work with teachers is informed not only by Cognitive Behavioral Therapy (CBT) and Dialectical Behavior Therapy (DBT), but also by first-hand experience within the education system as a former middle school math teacher and school counselor.
 Therapy at Root & Rise Counseling is grounded, practical, and designed to support educators in ways that are realistic and sustainable.

 When Teaching Starts to Feel Unsustainable